-Maybe you're just checking it out.
+Here, you'll find a quick, overview of the timeline to being a successful pre-med, including a discussion about how best to participate in undergraduate research and bolster your med school application.
+Maybe you're just checking out the idea of med school.
 Maybe you're not quite sure yet.
 Or maybe you're 100% certain you're going to be pre-med.
 No matter what, we've got you fully covered in this tutorial.
 Let's walk through the typical pre-med timeline and discuss everything that needs to happen before you hit submit on that med school application in a few years!

 At any school, there's always a flurry of rumors, tensions, and warnings surrounding the idea of being pre-med.
 There's that fear of organic chemistry that pervades almost every campus.
 And there's always talk about how medical school admissions are getting increasingly more competitive each year.
 However, although being pre-med isn't easy, it's also not as scary as people make it sound.
 It requires hard work, but with the right preparation and planning, the process can be much less intimidating.

 As you follow along this guide, remember that you should use this to help you navigate and understand the general timeline of applying to medical school.
 However, it is not a strict set of rules and not everyone has the same path.
 That said, let's get started and talk about some of the significant milestones!